-A person who ordinarily resides in the State of Victoria may attend work (whether paid or voluntary, including for charitable or religious purposes) at a work premises in accordance with the Directions currently in force.
+A person who ordinarily resides in the relevant area may attend work (whether paid or voluntary, including for charitable or religious purposes) at a work premises in accordance with the Directions currently in force.

 Note: the Workplace Directions and the Workplace (Additional Industry Obligations) Directions address how certain workplaces should facilitate onsite work.